zappa/Zappa/README.md

 ## Zappa2 - This project was originally maintained by zappa
-Since the deprication of zappa by the original maintainers it is now maintained here.
+Since the deprication of Zappa by the original maintainers it is now maintained here.

-<form><script src="https://checkout.razorpay.com/v1/payment-button.js" data-payment_button_id="pl_I0ndeTw7Pij1dY" async> </script> </form>
+### We rely on your donation so if you can pls sponsor this project using the sponsorship link.

 <hr />